zakirhossain-dsi/senior-java-main/Readme.md

 The <code>create</code>, <code>update</code>, and <code>delete</code> apis are <b>username</b> and <b>password</b> protected. </br>
 When you try to invoke one of these apis, an authentication dialog box will be shown. </br>
 You need to provide the test credentials to the respective fields.
 Test username and password are given below:
 </br></br>
 Username: <b>admin</b>
 </br>
 Password: <b>root</b>

+<b>NB:</b> you can change the above username & password from the <code>application.properties</code> file.

 Once you are authenticated, you don't need to provide the username and password for the subsequent invocations. </br>
 The browser will append the <code>Authorization</code> header automatically for the subsequent calls.